akjk22/redux-taproom-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-# React Taproom Independent Project
+# React Redux Taproom Independent Project

 ## _By: Andrew Kim_

 ## Intro

-This project will display a taproom that incorporates the use of shared and local state using React.
+This project will display a taproom that incorporates the use of React and Redux to store state.

 ## Description

-On page load, a user will be able to see a list of kegs generated from a fake keg service, which mirrors JSON data.
-A user can then click on a Keg to render a new component that shows details about the keg.
+On page load, a user will see an  add a keg CTA.
+A user can then click on the button to render a new component that shows details that need to be filled to add a keg.
+After a keg is added, it'll get added a growing list.
 From there, they can update, sell pints, or delete kegs.
-Kegs can also be added to the KegList and updated, deleted, and sold.
 When a user clicks the "Add Keg" button, the KegList component will be hidden and the user will see the NewKegForm component instead.

- KegControl will need to have local state to determine which of the following states the page should be in:

- KegList showing and NewKegForm hidden;
- NewKegForm showing and KegList hidden.

- Shared state will be with our masterKegList state slice.
+State will be placed in a Redux store using a root reducer to specify how state changes in the appication.
+Actions and action constants will be used to perform specific functions such as deleting and adding a keg.
+These actions are dispatched to the store.

 ## Setup/Installation

-Clone the repo, cd into 'taproom' and npm install.

-In the project directory, you can run:
+Clone the repo to load a local server.
+User may need to npm install before the next command can be run.

 ### `npm start`